HES-XPLAIN/hes-xplain.github.io/docs/team.md

 ![Team member](assets/images/generic.jpg){ align=left }

-Rémy Marquis is a Ra&D Collaborator at HEIG-VD and an experienced Machine Learning Infrastructure Engineer with a focus on designing and implementing scalable Machine Learning systems.
-He has a wealth of knowledge in building and managing distributed systems that support Machine Learning workflows.
-Despite his quiet and reserved demeanor, Rémy has a great sense of humor and often cracks jokes that catch his colleagues off-guard.
-He is also an avid traveler and enjoys exploring new destinations whenever he gets the chance.

-Random fact: Rémy is a huge fan of coffee and has a coffee bean collection from around the world.
-He often shares his knowledge of different coffee brewing methods with his colleagues.
+Rémy Marquis is an R&D Collaborator at HEIG-VD, with a background in sciences and environmental engineering.
+His growing interest in the capabilities and wide-ranging applications of Machine Learning led him to embark on a gradual transition into the field.
+Currently, Rémy focuses on Machine Learning Infrastructure Engineering, with a specific emphasis on  Machine Learning Operations (MLOps).
+He continuously expands his expertise in building and managing scalable systems for ML workflows, ensuring seamless integration and deployment of ML models.
+Rémy's proficiency in MLOps is steadily growing, as he remains committed to delivering high-quality work in this evolving field.